😃 What is Infophilia?

 Founding members (minimum $200 per year) are those, institutional and individual, who want to support my writings even further by contributing an extra gift.
 Names will be listed on a Founding members page, if you want it displayed, followed by the year of membership.

-Readers on the free plan receive free previews occasionally.
+Readers on the free plan receive free previews occasionally and full text sometimes.
 Please consider upgrading to receive the full posts every week.
+If my writings help you stay informed, consider expensing it with your continuing education / professional development funds.

 ℹ️ Stay up-to-date